Skip to content

 FROM python:3.9

-RUN pip install tensorflow==2.12.0 tensorflow_datasets==4.9.2
+RUN pip install Tensorflow Tensorflow_datasets

-COPY multi-worker-distributed-training.py /
+COPY distributed-training.py /

-then build the docker image
+Next, build the docker image

-docker build -f Dockerfile -t kubeflow/multi-worker-strategy:v0.1 .
+docker build -f Dockerfile -t kubeflow/distributed-training-strategy:v0.1 .

-next, import the image to the k3d cluster as it cannot access the image registry.
+I need to import the image to the k3d cluster as it cannot access the image registry.

-k3d image import kubeflow/multi-worker-strategy:v0.1 --cluster dist-ml
+k3d image import kubeflow/distributed-training-strategy:v0.1 --cluster dist-ml

-to avoid this we have to use PersistentVolume(PV) and PersistentVolumeClaim(PVC).
+To avoid this we have to use PersistentVolume and PersistentVolumeClaim.

-a PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned. its a resource in the cluster just like a node is a cluster resource.
-PVs are volume plugins like volumes but have a lifecycle independent of any individual Pod that uses the PV. this means the storage will persist and live even when the pods are deleted.
+A PersistentVolume(PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned.
+It is a resource in the cluster just like a node is a cluster resource.
+PVs are volume plugins like volumes but have a lifecycle independent of any individual Pod that uses the PV, that means the storage will persist and live even when the pods are deleted.

-a PersistentVolumeClaim (PVC) is a request for storage by a user. pods consume node resources and PVCs consume PV resources. pods can request specific levels of resources (CPU and Memory). claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany, or ReadWriteMany).
+A PersistentVolumeClaim (PVC) is a request for storage by a user.
+Pods consume node resources and PVCs consume PV resources.
+Pods can request specific levels of resources (CPU and Memory).
+Claims can request specific size and access modes (e.g., they can be mounted ReadWriteOnce, ReadOnlyMany, or ReadWriteMany).

 apiVersion: v1